Skip to main content

 After setting the belt tension to its 140 Hz ± 5 Hz, Andy and I do a “belt and suspenders” check with the hex key method and discover that despite having similar acoustic measurements and “felt” tension, the horizontal cylinder belt is allowing way less deflection off of its idlers than the vertical cylinder belt.
 This observation seems to be corroborated here for its sibling M1100S engine, suggesting that the deflection tensioning method might have been obsoleted.

 However, it did raise the question whether the tension spec was correct.
 Based on “Internet said so” evidence, it seems that the spec was downrated to 110 Hz across a number of Ducati models, including the 1100 EVO.
-That’s what I’m going with—based on the experience I gained doing this, it’s now a low mental barrier to check the frequency frequently to make sure that the tension doesn’t drop much further.
+That 30 Hz downrating is only 21% lower in frequency, but again, due to the square root in Mersenne’s law for tension, results 38% less radial force on the timing pulleys.
+If a lower tension will work, then that’s what I’m going with: based on the experience I gained doing this, it’s now a low mental barrier to check the frequency frequently to make sure that the tension doesn’t drop too much further.

 After all this hand-wringing, it’s time for me to unfloat the timing pulleys.
 The clamp screws are spec’d modestly at 10 N·m ± 1 N·m which, after reaching, makes me wonder just how overtorqued they had been before I performed this service.
 I had photos of the pulleys before I loosened them off of their hubs and it seems like the answer is a lot.